INSIDE: Roam the Gnome’s Best Tips on how to travel the world on a budget with kids? Yes, you can too!

 You can always try house sitting if your kids are a bit older,

-But don’t skimp on the airport pickup transfer.
+But don’t skimp on the airport pickup transfer, especially in Paris.

 In our book, the money you spend on a personalised airport pick up, where they wait for you with a sign with your name on it, is priceless.